lrthomps/lrthomps.github.io/_posts/2021-10-31-how-hard-do-you-climb.md

-## Highest ever vs highest recently vs 'doable' V grade
+## Not All Surveyed V Grades are the Same

 Climbers submitted three different grades: highest ever, highest in the last 3 months, and grade they can send 90-100% of the time.
-The first is problematic because it may have been years ago and the climber’s current strength and   habits don’t reflect how they were when they climbed that hard.
-My own strength has waxed and waned multiple times now going on its third cycle.
+The first is problematic because it may have been years ago and the climber’s current strength and current habits don’t reflect how they were then.
+Indeed <abbr class="float-notes" title="In fact, a few climbers claimed the opposite: that their recent max is higher than their max ever.
+Presumably they read the survey questions wrong and I reversed their grades.">comparing</abbr> highest ever to highest recently, the spread is as high as 4 V grades for a climber of 15 years.

-The “climbable” grade is highly subjective.
+The <abbr class="float-notes" title="Doable meaning climbable 90-100% of the time">“doable” grade</abbr> is highly subjective.
 Should we consider all styles?
 Or just the style we love and climb well.
 What about the reachy climbs if you’re short, or the overly compressed climbs if you’re tall?
-Just what grade are parkour style / coordination dynos?
+Just how peaky is your <a href="https://hiveclimbing.com/blog/climbing-pyramid/">climbing pyramid</a>?
+The spread from doable grade to highest ever is as wide as 5 V grades for some climbers; on average, the spread is wider at the higher grades.

+Doable grade vs max recent shows similar features.
+A few climbers claim <abbr class="float-notes" title="This should be impossible since I filtered out the climbers than answered 'I don't boulder' for either question.
+Surely they could have climbed at least one problem at their doable grade.">higher</abbr> doable grade than max recent.
+This emphasizes how "subjective" this question is on the survey.

 <div id="wrapper">